KeiferC/CyberFundamentals/week3-websecurity/notes-05-web-intro.md

 ### The Server
 The server (e.g. Apache HTTP, Nginx) handles the logic tier of the three-tier architecture.
 This tier's principle role is to process information and requests sent from the client.
+When requested, the server also retrieves information from a database to be processed.

 Web servers are built using server-side web frameworks like Node.js, Django, and Laravel.